islamGalalo/islamGalalo/README.md

 ## Other Common Github Profile Sections
  👀 I’m interested in Software Engineering

-👩‍💻 I'm currently working on Automation Project using Selenium
+👩‍💻 I'm currently working on Automation Project using Selenium and Appium

+👩‍💻 I'm have an very good knowledge in Playwright

-🧠 I'm currently learning Playwright
+🧠 I'm currently learning cypress

 🤔 I'm looking for Working as a freelancer